MediaComem/comem-webdev/subjects/bootstrap/README.md

 To avoid this rendering problem, developers use a technique called **CSS Normalization**.

-Normalizing the CSS means creating styles for **HTML tag** to **cancel** default styles that are **not consistent among browsers**.
+Normalizing the CSS means creating styles for **HTML element** to **cancel** default styles that are **not consistent among browsers**.

 Bootstrap uses the [Normalize.css][normalize] library, that do just that.

-By using a normalizer and adding its own style for basic HTML tags, Bootstrap ensures that your page will be **consistently rendered** on each browser.
+By using a normalizer and adding its own style for basic HTML elements, Bootstrap ensures that your page will be **consistently rendered** on each browser.

 ## New classes

-Bootstrap also comes with a **ton of new classes** that can be applied to HTML tags.
+Bootstrap also comes with a **ton of new classes** that can be applied to HTML elements.

-Some of these classes need to be applied to **specific tags**, while others can be applied to **almost any tag**.
+Some of these classes need to be applied to **specific elements**, while others can be applied to **almost any element**.

 To try this, let's start anew with our `index.html` file.